Iraqi Turkmen Front: Election results

 ITF has decided to enter the latest Kurdish Elections which took place in late 2013, too.
 ITF has made up one list and got the highest vote in Erbil making Aydın Maruf the ITF Turkmen member of parliament from Erbil in KRG Parliament.

 In the Iraqi parliamentary election in 2014, the ITF has protected its total parliament member count of 10 and protecting the number of their directly elected number of candidates from ITF-Turkmen lists (without alliances) but also increasing the total number of ITF parliamenters to 3, as a result of the victory of the ITF member who participated in Muttahidun Lil'Islah List, Hena Asğar, in Tuz Khurmatu, a major Turkmen settlement located in the Tooz District of Governorate of Saladin.
 ITF tried hard to make all Turkmens cast their votes but they couldn't change the situation a lot, when compared to the previous elections and the ISIL advance in Iraq was shown as the main reason for this.
 The movement's leader Arahad Salihi (Kirkuk) and deputy Hasan Turan (Kirkuk) has been elected as members of parliament from ITF's own list; Kirkuk Turkmen Front List, headed by party's deputy Hasan Turan.
 ITF's, Kirkuk Turkmen Front List was the second in the Governorate of Kirkuk, winning 71,492 votes, nearly 13% of the total votes in Kirkuk Governorate.
 Although there was a second Turkmen list named Kirkuk Turkmen Alliance, participating in elections in Kirkuk; the votes of ITF in Kirkuk have increased about 3,000 when compared to the received votes of ITF candidates in the 2010 elections.
 The total vote received by Turkmen lists, nevertheless it was almost fully received by the ITF's Turkmen List, have increased too.
 There were 7 other non-ITF Turkmen candidates who were elected to the parliament from various lists.
 The biggest surprise was the 3 Turkmens getting elected in Saladin Governorate, including the first ITF parliament member of Tuz Khurmatu, from a non-ITF list, Hena Asğar.

+On the 16th of April 2026, leader of the Iraqi Turkmen Front Mohammed Samaan Agha was elected by the Kirkuk Provincial Council and appointed on as governor of Kirkuk Governorate by the president of Iraq.
+The previous governor from August 2024, Rebwar Taha of the Patriotic Union of Kurdistan or PUK, became deputy as well.
+This is meant to comply with a power-sharing agreement in 2024 between Arabs, Kurdish, and Turkmen ethnicities.